Updated March 30th, 2020

 What to expect when optimizing a website for speed?

-Expect slightly better metrics that will compound over the long term.
+Expect better performance metrics that will compound over time.

-We’ve made huge gains (some case studies here for example) but most sites will see marginal gains.
+We’ve made huge gains (here some case studies here) but most sites will see marginal gains.

-Marginal gains yield compounded gains over time, so you still get value even by improving your load speed by half a second.
+Marginal gains produce compounded gains over time so you still get value even by improving your load speed by half a second.

 Shopify is a great platform with a mature ecosystem.
 The fundamentals are pretty well dialed in already so while your site probably has room for gains, it’s probably performing at least OK.